beekeeb/FelixKeeb/README.md

 ## Credits

 This open source hardware project is created by [beekeeb](https://beekeeb.shop) and other contributors.
-It is based on Cipulot’s [helixhschoc](https://github.com/cipulot/helixhschoc) and MakodoKurachi’s [helix](https://github.com/MakotoKurauchi/helix).
+It is based on Cipulot’s [helixhschoc](https://github.com/cipulot/helixhschoc) and MakotoKurauchi’s [helix](https://github.com/MakotoKurauchi/helix).

 [<img src="docs/beekeeb.png" height="80" />](https://beekeeb.shop)